melezhik/sparky/README.md

 say "Language param passed: ", tags()<language>;
 ```

-To provide defaults for build paramaters one could use `sparrowdo.tags` section:
+To provide default values for build paramaters one have to use `sparrowdo.tags` section:

 ```yaml
 sparrowdo: